 DSL includes technologies such as ADSL (Asymmetric Digital Subscriber Line) and SDSL (Symmetric Digital Subscriber Line).

-The cable modem's "first-to-market" position gave it an early lead among high-speed Internet technologies and accounts for nearly 50% of high speed Internet customers in many countries.
+The cable modem's "first-to-market" position gave it an early lead among high-speed Internet technologies.
 DSL, however, has made strong strides.
 A number of new broadband technologies are also becoming available.

 A broadband speed of 2.5 Mbps or more is generally recommended to watch standard definition television broadcasts on a computer.
 To watch high definition broadcasts, a speed of 10 Mbps is needed.